DataWookie/exegetic-new-site/content/training/r-machine-learning.md

 **Outcomes**

-Participantes will be able to build Classification and Regression models on real world data.
+Participants will be able to build Classification and Regression models on real world data.
 They will understand how the models work and how to interpret model predictions.

 **Requirements**